 What do I pay?

 Your contribution rate depends on how much you are paid but it’s currently between 5.5% and 12.5% of your pensionable pay.
-If you elect for the 50/50 section of the Scheme you would pay half the rates listed below.
+If you elect for the 50/50 section of the Scheme, you would pay half the rates listed below.
 The rate you pay depends on which pay band you fall into.
 When you join, and every April afterwards, your employer will decide your contribution rate.
 If your pay changes throughout the year, your employer may decide to review your contribution rate.

-Here are the pay bands and the rates that apply from April 2020.
+Here are the pay bands and the rates that apply from April 2021.